idkwn2p/YERBA/README.md

 ## Code Source

 The game state management is based on the content of CS50's Introduction to Game Development from weeks 0 to 1: https://cs50.harvard.edu/games/2018/.
 The content of the course is licensed under a Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-Said code was modified to fit the Classic library.
+Said code was modified to fit the Classic module.

 Classic is a tiny class module for Lua.
 Source of the code: https://github.com/rxi/classic.
 It is licensed under the [MIT License](https://github.com/rxi/classic/blob/master/LICENSE).